-On the sixth of January, Switzerland eats cake with a lucky charm baked inside.
+On the sixth of January, Switzerland eats a Three Kings Cake with a lucky charm baked inside.
 I never celebrated this holiday in the United States, but now I look forward to it every year and enjoy sampling and making the two primary types of Three Kings Cakes.
 These Swiss cakes come in various shapes and sizes, and some of these differences vary by region.
 The fortunate person who finds the charm within the cake becomes the king or queen for a day.
 They even get to wear a paper crown.

 What kind of charm will you find in a Three Kings Cake?
 For a professionally-made cake, it’s typically a small plastic or ceramic king to symbolize the three wise men who visited Jesus on the twelfth day after his birth.
 In Suisse-Romande, this is referred to as a fève, which translates to broad bean or fava bean, as long ago a small bean was used as the charm.

 One year, I bought a cake in Neuchâtel that contained two fèves.
 One of them was a tiny porcelain Lucille Ball.
 According to a Swiss friend, along with the traditional king figurines, bakers sometimes add a more modern image, like a Disney character.
 Much to my surprise, in our case it was a popular American actress and comedienne.

 For home bakers, if you don’t have access to a small plastic king, you can use one whole almond, for example.
 I have used a pumpkin seed before.
 This year, I hid a small ball of marzipan inside one of the brioche buns that I made with raisins, chopped candied orange peel and chocolate chunks.

 Here’s a quick description of the two primary types of Three Kings Cake in Switzerland: